Ayms/node-Tor/README.md

 ####The most challenging goals are now to put the OP and the OR inside the browsers.

-####It's done for the OP, see latest screenshots here (Peersm/OR DB): http://www.peersm.com
+####It's done for the OP, see http://www.peersm.com

-####It's already quite fast while no optimization efforts have been made.

 Now we can envision the OR inside the browsers too.

-This repository is a subset of the complete version, the complete version is stable but not public for now, see below "Why is the complete version not public?" and "node-Tor Status".
+The src directory is a subset of the complete version, the complete version is stable but only the minified code is public, see below "Why is the complete version not public?" and "node-Tor Status".

-See live test possibility in section "Tests".

 ## Why is the complete version not public?